Cooling the Fire: Traditional Chinese Medicine Tips for a Healthy Heart This Summer

 in Traditional Chinese Medicine May 13, 2026

 We wait so long for summer to come, craving the warmth, long hours of sunlight, blooming flowers, and the abundance of colourful crops.
-In Traditional Chinese Medicine (TCM), summer is a time of peak energy for the heart, but it requires a careful balance to keep your internal “fire” from becoming too hot.
+In Traditional Chinese Medicine (TCM), summer is a time of peak energy for the heart, but it requires a careful balance to keep your internal “fire” from becoming overheated.

 Here are a few simple ways to support your heart health and emotional well-being using the wisdom of 5-Elements.